SaintNick1214/Project-Cortex/Documentation/02-core-features/04-context-chains.md

   description?: string; // Detailed description

   // Ownership
-  agentId: string; // Agent that created this userId?: string; // User this relates to
+  memorySpaceId: string; // Which memory space // Agent that created this userId?: string; // User this relates to

   // Hierarchy